Update on Hemorrhagic

 Outbreaks of bloody diarrhea in dogs

-in Los Angeles County, suggesting that seasonality may
+before 2009 in Los Angeles County, suggesting that seasonality may

 to the peanut-butter paste Salmonella outbreak.
-Thus
+Salmonella cultures

-far, salmonella cultures have been reported on 12 dogs
+were reported on 12 dogs

 and all were negative.
 Tests for several other

-that any food contamination is playing a role, because
+any food contamination played a role, because

 In the majority of cases (89.5%), no